Announcement This scheme is due to launch in April 2026.

 Applying for progression to Senior Lecturer

-- Teaching and Learning
+- Teaching and Learning.

-- Research and Knowledge Exchange
+- Research and Knowledge Exchange.

-- Teamwork, Motivation and Managing People
+- Teamwork, Motivation and Managing People.

-- Liaison and Networking
+- Liaison and Networking.

-We also acknowledge that there may be a variation in the balance of achievements arising from the varied academic expertise and specialisms offered by colleagues at the University.
+You are not expected to demonstrate performance at a Senior Lecturer level across all criteria.
+We acknowledge that there may be a variation in the balance of achievements arising from the varied academic expertise and specialisms of colleagues at the University.

 What information do I need to provide?